triton-droids/simulation/task1/README.md

 # Task 1: Create a Custom Simulation Task in MuJoCo

 In this task, you will create a custom simulation scene for the MuJoCo physics engine using MJCF (MuJoCo XML) files.
-Your goal is to **compose a tabletop environment** featuring the **Arctos robot arm**, a **cube**, and a **bin**.
+Your goal is to **compose a tabletop environment** featuring the **panda robot arm**, a **cube**, and a **bin**.
 The cube should be placed within reach of the robot arm, and the bin should be positioned such that it could be used as the target for a pick-and-place task.
 You do not need to implement any control or solve the task—this exercise focuses solely on scene composition.

 <p align="center">
     <img src="../assets/media/panda_scene.png" alt="Humanoid robot" width="500"/>